Melbourne Quick Facts

 Arcadia University helps students enroll directly in courses at the University of Melbourne, which was founded in 1853 and has gained international recognition as one of Australia’s leading research and higher education institutions.
 The 50-acre main campus sits on the edge of Melbourne’s central business district in the suburb of Parkville.
 It is bordered by park lands and the cosmopolitan hub of Carlton, where cafés, theatres and cinemas abound.
 Arcadia staff will assist students with academics, housing, and excursions.

-Students live with other American students in Arcadia's Melbourne Center, a self-catered home located in St. Kilda.
+Students live with other program students in Arcadia's Melbourne Center, a self-catered home located in St. Kilda.

 Number of Students

-Approximately 7 Pomona students.
-Arcadia group approximately 15 students.
-Total University of Melbourne enrollment approximately 44,000.
+Arcadia enrolls approximately 40 students, selected from a national pool.
+Total University of Melbourne enrollment is approximately 44,000.

 9.0 GPA required.